Accessibility Tools

 Dr. Alejandro Federico Alva Martínez pursued his undergraduate studies from 1991 to 1996 at the Universidad Autónoma Metropolitana (UAM) in Biological Sciences, focusing on Aquatic Ecosystems.
 Subsequently, he pursued his graduate studies at the National Autonomous University of Mexico, where he obtained a Master of Science degree in Systems Biology and Aquatic Resources from 1999 to 2003.
 Following this, he completed his doctoral studies at the Universidad Autónoma Metropolitana in Biological Sciences, specializing in Limnology (Biomanipulation, Water Body Rehabilitation, Ecoxicology) from 2003 to 2007.

-Currently, Dr. Alejandro Federico Alva Martínez is a Full-Time Associate Professor at Career Level D, affiliated with the Department of Hydrobiology within the Division of Biological and Health Sciences at the Iztapalapa campus of UAM.
+Currently, Dr. Alejandro Federico Alva Martínez is a Full-Time Associate Professor at Career Level D, affiliated with the Department of Hydrobiology within the Division of Biological and Health Sciences at the Iztapalapa Campus of UAM.

 His professional development experience has been marked by the acquisition and refinement of specialized skills in various aspects related to water bodies.
 Particularly, he has focused his efforts on characterizing inland and coastal water bodies, dedicated to understanding their dynamics, structure, and functions.
 His focus has expanded towards the sustainable rehabilitation of aquatic ecosystems, specifically targeting eutrophicated environments.
 Through projects, he has worked to develop effective strategies to restore the health and balance of these ecosystems, addressing the challenges associated with eutrophication.
 Additionally, he has specialized in cyanobacterial blooms and the epidemiology of cyanotoxins, addressing the complexities associated with the presence of these toxic substances in water bodies.
 His approach also includes the design, creation, and construction of both artificial and natural wetlands to use them as effective tools to mitigate the adverse effects of these phenomena.